Skip to main content Skip to footer

 The East Main Street Improvement Project is similar to the large-scale improvements made to Summit Street.
 That project, completed in 2018, included a tree-lined boulevard with two roundabouts designed to reduce traffic congestion and crashes in the highly traveled stretch of road.

-Data shows that the number of crashes on Summit Street has decreased significantly over the last three years.
+Data shows that the number of crashes on Summit Street has decreased significantly over the last six years.
 Specifically, since the project was completed, there has been a:

-• 100% reduction in the number of injury crashes and a 39% reduction in the total number of crashes at the Ted Boyd roundabout
+• 100% reduction in the injury crash rate and a 50% reduction in the overall crash rate at the Ted Boyd roundabout

-• 83% reduction in injury crashes and 73% reduction in total number of crashes at the West Campus Center roundabout
+• 84% reduction in the injury crash rate and 73% reduction in overall crash rate at the West Campus Center roundabout

 The City of Kent, in partnership with Kent State University and the Portage Area Regional Transit Authority, has received a $5.25 million RAISE grant for the Reimagining the Gateway East Main Street Corridor project.